 My friend pulled up her social media later that day and sent me a post written by a young man whose life was forever changed by the King of Kings.
 I shook as I read it.
 It inspired me, and I knew it was written to inspire you, too.
 I want to share it with you here:

 I woke up this morning, praying and thinking about the absence of the voice of a father in my life and how lost it left me – the dope, the crime, the search for identity, acceptance, and affirmation at any cost.
 I thought of the pain I endured and the pain I inflicted, just madness.
-I began to ask God, “Where were you then?” and He began to ask me “Why weren’t you listening?”
-He, then began to remind me of that voice, that voice I heard laying in bed 30 days into my first little vacation to the county prison.
+I began to ask God, “Where were you then?” and He began to ask me, “Why weren’t you listening?”
+He then began to remind me of that voice, that voice I heard lying in bed 30 days into my first little vacation to the county prison.
 “If you don’t live my way, you’re going to live in this bed!”
-It was that same voice that would remind of the next, and what felt like million times afterwards, when I’d get arrested and wake up in that same place.
+It was that same voice that would remind of the next and what felt like million times afterward when I’d get arrested and wake up in that same place.
 “I told you so, just listen to me,” I would hear.
 Or the times I’d get myself into situations that I shouldn’t have walked out of, people with guns drawn and murder in their eyes…yet somehow, they ran, as if they had seen a ghost or an angel.
 And I was left with an “I’m still here.”
 Then, the final time, when I was at the point of giving up, on kicking my addiction, I was mistakenly given a court date that sentenced me to a rehab program instead of prison, and I was told, “It’s gonna be ok, I’ve got you.”
-I’m noticing now the voice of a father wasn’t what I was lacking, it was the ear of a son.
-He was always speaking, but I was never listening and yet he continued to pursue and love me.
+I’m noticing now the voice of a father wasn’t what I was lacking; it was the ear of a son.
+He was always speaking, but I was never listening, and yet he continued to pursue and love me.
 That’s a Father!
-And for that I’m forever grateful.
+And for that, I’m forever grateful.
 God in His holy dwelling is a father of the fatherless and a champion of widows.
 (Psalms 68:5 HCSB) To all those out there who grew up without a daddy at home, listen up!
 Your Daddy in Heaven is speaking.
 He’s good.
 He loves you. – Chris

 Chris praying with a new friend